tagspaces/tagspaces/README.md

     $ yarn install-ext-node

-Starting from v4 of the application, there is a WS running locally in a separate process, which is responsible for the search index creation and the generation of the thumbnails for the most of images format.
-In order the main application to communicate with the WS a key is needed.
+Starting from v4 of the application, a webserver is running locally as a separate process.
+The webserver is responsible for the search index creation and the generation of the thumbnails for most of the images formats.
+A key is required in order for the main application to communicate with the web server.
 It should be defined in the `.env` file located in `app` folder.
 This is an example for an .env file.

     key=a_custom_key

-Having a custom key, ensures that another instance of TagSpaces will not communicate with the WS of the initial instance, since it is always running on the same port.
+Having a custom key, ensures that another instance of TagSpaces will not communicate with the webserver of the initial instance, since it is always running on the same port.

 Now you are ready and can build and start (bs) the application with: